-EMPOWERING ENGINEERS AND TECHNICAL PROFESSIONALS TO
+EMPOWERING ENGINEERing Students AND TECHNICAL PROFESSIONALS TO

 IMPACT COMMUNITIES